Starfish Television Network

 Starfish Television Network was an unlicensedpublic service broadcaster.
 It primarily broadcast programming by and about non-profit humanitarian organizations, at no cost for airtime to those organizations.

-Founded in early 2007, Starfish began broadcasting on April 18, 2007.
+Co-Founded in early 2007 by Melodee McInnis Baird Paul per her LinkedIn profile.
+Starfish began broadcasting on April 18, 2007.
 It ceased on March 31, 2010.
 At its peak, it was available to over 13 million households and featured nearly 600 non-profit organizations.